jadilorenzo/obsidian/Story/Story.md

 Governor Marcus Kane ensured a level playing field by providing high-grade armor, even to those who lacked it, that neutralized the deadly edges of magnetic blades by converting their energy into concussive electrocution.
 Weapons, however, were not supplied—contestants had to bring their own, whether it was a sword, quarterstaff, or mace.

 Traffic into Novar leading up to the third and final day of The Fate’s tournament was intense.
 But, as the third day approached, a noticeable shift occurred.
 The frenetic pace of the city began to slow, though the lightning hover trains from their different origins never paused.
 They never stopped — bar bombing.

+The days of unified nations were long gone, replaced by a patchwork of large city-states and powerful corporations that governed their territories like feudal kingdoms.
+Novar wasn't just a city—it was a fortress-state, with Governor Marcus Kane ruling more like a medieval monarch than a modern leader.
+Information was currency, loyalty was bought, and trust was a luxury few could afford.